chardso/building-a-frequency-modulation-prototype/README.md

-# Building an FM radio transmitter
+# Building a frequency modulation prototype

 ## The major purpose and usefulness of the project are as follows: